james75x2-design/VoyageFlow/README.md

 ---

-### 4. RAG Mode — Grounded Q&A with Citations *(v2.2.0)*
+### 4. RAG Mode — Grounded Q&A with Citations + Auto-Routing

-Toggle to **❓ Ask VoyageFlow** to ask factual questions about the product itself.
+Toggle (or let the intent classifier auto-switch) to **❓ Ask VoyageFlow** for factual questions.
 Every answer is grounded in the travel knowledge base and shows a **Sources** strip with the exact chunk IDs used.

 <img src="https://raw.githubusercontent.com/james75x2-design/VoyageFlow/main/docs/screenshots/04-rag-mode-citations.png" alt="RAG mode answer with Sources strip">